Updated:

 The world of hip-hop is always about ‘realness’ as artists use their artistic skills to show what really happens in their surroundings and how those around them interpret these issues.
 In his book ‘Hip-hop Revolution: the culture and politics of Rap’ Jeffrey O. G. Ogbar, appreciates hip-hop and confronts the myths associated with the cult of authenticity where people want to associate with this hip-hop culture by adopting certain characteristics associated with hip-hop performers such as how they walk, talk and express themselves.

-He addresses in this book, the positive role the hip-hop culture has played in the American society while overlooking the negative stereotypes that have been associated with hip-hop as just empty noise of angry youths just complaining about their problems and situations instead of doing something about it1.
+He addresses in this book, the positive role the hip-hop culture has played in the American society while overlooking the negative stereotypes that have been associated with hip-hop as just empty noise of angry youths just complaining about their problems and situations instead of doing something about it.

-In a society that is dominated by negative stereotypes in regard to race and gender and artists trying to express a sense of how they perceive real issues about race, class and gender, how does Ogbar manage to bring out the revolution that has been experienced in the world of hip-hop.
+In a society that is dominated by negative stereotypes in regard to race and gender and artists trying to express a sense of how they perceive real issues about race, class, and gender, how does Ogbar manage to bring out the revolution that has been experienced in the world of hip-hop?

 He tries to answer this by answering questions such as what it means to be real as viewed by the artists and whether truly hip-hop is disintegrating the American society.
-This will be addressed in this book review as we look at how the author represents his views, interpretations and research about the hip-hop culture2
+This will be addressed in this book review as we look at how the author represents his views, interpretations and research about the hip-hop culture.

 In this book, Ogbar explores the lyrical world of rap and displays their struggle to identify what reality is to them, and where they belong in the class, race and gender categories and how this reality is viewed by the society in America which has not been kind at all to this genre of music.